open-keychain/open-keychain.github.io/index.md

 Open Source: OpenKeychain is designed to be trustworthy.
 It’s Free Software with no secrets; anyone can examine and validate every bit of it (Source code available at [GitHub](https://github.com/open-keychain/open-keychain))

+### Independent Security Audit

+The auditing company Cure53 performed an intensive security audit of OpenKeychain.
+The security experts summarize their final result with “[...] none of the spotted issues were considered to be of a critical severity in terms of security implications.
+The latter is a significant and impressive result for an app of this complexity and relevance.”

 ### Integration

 OpenKeychain primarily integrates with [K-9 Mail](https://k9mail.github.io/) to provide end-to-end encryption capabilities.